keltia/octopress/source/_posts/2015-02-12-imitation-game.md

 For me, there are many things missing or that could have been presented differently like more technical details about the machine and why that one was critical — they do not say that the regular Enigma was broken years before; the soviet spy is given a bigger role than in reality and so forth.
 Ultra is not really described at all, just mentioned.

 All in all, a nice movie, very enjoyable and a nice way to explain the role of Turing during the war and the effect he had later in the fields of mathematics and modern computing.
-Just do not look too hard for detials beneath :)
+Just do not look too hard for details beneath :)

 References
 ----------